Operating Model Design

 Typical Outcome

-"This framework typically reduces vendor sprawl by 30% and accelerates the move to production for high-ROI agents by several months."
+"This framework consolidates vendor sprawl and accelerates the move to production for high-value agents."

 Best fit signals